 Also, because they were being set by others, they were always set in small, bite-sized chunks.
 No teacher ever says “learn everything for Grade 10” and then lets you run the show for the whole year on your own.

 The bottom line is that every goal you set for yourself has to be in your control.
-If you set goals outside of your control, you set yourself up to fail and to feel miserable about it.
+If you set goals outside of your control, you set yourself up to fail your business and to feel miserable about it.
+You are setting an uncontrollable expectation for yourself and it might backfire on you.

 Examples of bad goals: